Tipsport

 Tipsport is the largest betting agency in the Czech Republic.
-The company was founded in 1991 in Beroun by a group of local businessmen led by Vratislav Randa, who is still a chairman of the board.
+The company was founded in 1991 in Beroun by a group of local businessmen led by Vratislav Randa, who is still the chairman of the board.
 The first branch was opened in May 1991.
-By now, the company has almost 700 branches across the Czech Republic.
+As of now, the company has almost 700 branches across the Czech Republic.
 A real milestone for Tipsport was the license for internet betting in 2009.
 After more than 12 years, internet betting makes a 95% of all bets accepted by the company.
 In 2017, when the new Czech gambling legislation was adopted, Tipsport opened an online casino named Vegas.

 Sponsoring

-Tipsport has sponsored the Czech Extraliga and Slovak Extraliga, as well as two Tipsport Arenas: Tipsport Arena (built 1962) and Tipsport Arena (built 2005).
+Tipsport has previously sponsored the Czech Extraliga and Slovak Extraliga, as well as having been the title sponsor of three ice hockey arenas: Sportovní hala Fortuna, Home Credit Arena and Enteria arena.